StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 ![alt](figures/rel-vs-abs-flex.svg)

+---

 ### align-self

-This allows the default alignment (or the one specified by `align-items`) to be overridden for individual flex items.
+The `align-self` property specifies the alignment for the selected item inside the flexible container.

+The `align-self` property overrides the default alignment set by the container's `align-items` property.

 Please see the `align-items` explanation to understand the available values.